 Closure is a fundamental part of the grieving process.
 If we do not find closure, we will not be able to accept what has happened and be at peace.
 Closure is like finishing the chapter in a book.
 It does not mean that the book has finished or what happened in the previous chapters has been forgotten.
 It simply means moving on to the next chapter, honouring the past while accepting the present.

 Closure stops us from getting caught in a loop and shutting down.
 Pain and loss are normal responses to grief, but closure is important to begin the healing process.

 When you think about your loved one, how do you remember them?
 Are they laughing while surrounded by friends and family?
 Are they at their favourite band’s concert?
 Or are they outdoors, chasing the sun?

-Planning a memorial which honours these memories and creates an experience which reflects the life, personality and passions of our loved one helps us find closure.
-A fitting memorial not only celebrates their life but allows us to choose how the chapter ends.
+Planning a memorial that honours these memories and creates an experience that reflects the life, personality and passions of our loved one helps us find closure.
+A personalised memorial not only celebrates their life but allows us to choose how the chapter ends.
 Grief is often made more difficult because we have no choice in the outcome.
 A fitting memorial, on the other hand, allows us to plan a celebration that represents everything we loved about a person.

 Bare Cremation can help by allowing you to take back control of your loved one’s narrative.
-Rather than a traditional cremation involving a ceremony, viewing and funeral director, a bare cremation does not require a funeral director, a viewing, or even a specific location.
+Rather than a traditional cremation involving a ceremony, viewing and funeral director, a no service cremation, also known as a direct cremation, does not require a funeral director, a viewing, or even a specific location.
 You can choose where and when to hold your memorial, giving you the freedom and power to mark the passing of your loved one with a memorial that is uniquely theirs.

 Bare Cremation has helped families farewell their loved ones in personal and meaningful ways.
-From BBQs by the beach to AC/DC blaring on the backyard speakers, you can commemorate a person’s life in a way that he or she would have loved.
+From BBQs by the beach to AC/DC blaring on the backyard speakers, you can commemorate a person’s life in a way that they would have loved.